zuplo/docs/docs/articles/monetization-webhook-setup.md

 sidebar_label: Step 2 - Configure Subscription Events
 ---

-In the previous step, you configured the developer portal to enable your customers to subscribe to your API.
-In order for Stripe to notify your API that a customer has purchased a plan, you will next setup Stripe webhooks.
+In the previous step, you configured the Developer Portal to enable your customers to subscribe to your Zuplo API.
+In this step, you will configure a Stripe Webhook in order for Stripe to notify your Zuplo API that a customer has subscribed to a plan.

 ## 1/ Configure Plans

-When Stripe calls your Zuplo API with a webhook event it will connect the Stripe Subscription and Product with the Plan in your Zuplo API.
+When Stripe sends a subscription event, your Zuplo API will use that event to connect the Stripe Subscription and Product with the Plan in your Zuplo API.
 In order for this to work, you'll need to create Plans in your Zuplo Metering Service.

-1. Click on the **Services** tab in the Zuplo portal and click **Configure** on your "Metering Service".
+1. In Zuplo Portal, go to your project, select the **Services** tab and click **Configure** on your "Metering Service".

 ![Metering Service](../../public/media/monetization-webhook-setup/image.png)